Jim Uhls

-James "Jim" Uhls (born March 25, 1957) is an American screenwriter, best known for writing the screenplay for the film Fight Club (1999), directed by David Fincher.
+James Uhls (born March 25, 1957) is an American screenwriter, best known for writing the screenplay for the film Fight Club (1999), directed by David Fincher.
 His other major credits include the science fiction film Jumper (2008) and the television film Semper Fi.

 Early life and education

 Uhls graduated from Drake University in 1979 with a Bachelor of Fine Arts (BFA) degree in theatre.
 Following his undergraduate studies, he attended the UCLA School of Theater, Film and Television, where he earned a Master of Fine Arts (MFA) in its screenwriting program.

 Career

 Fight Club

 Uhls's breakthrough came when he was hired to adapt Chuck Palahniuk's novel Fight Club for the screen.
 The adaptation process was extensive; Uhls worked closely with Fincher for over a year to translate the novel's complex, non-linear narrative and internal monologue into a workable script.
 One of the most significant changes from the novel was the introduction of a new, more cinematic ending, a decision made with the blessing of Palahniuk.
 Upon its release, Fight Club was met with a polarized critical reception but has since become a widely acclaimed cult classic.